Sustainable & Smart: Navigating Lean Supply Chain Frontiers

 The Lean Manufacturing Supply Chain

-Of all the stages in the supply chain, from concept to delivery, manufacturing stands to gain the most benefits by going lean.
+Of all the stages in the supply chain, from concept to delivery, manufacturing gains the most benefits by going lean.
 A lean manufacturing supply chain can create a domino effect, driving efficiencies throughout the rest of the supply chain.

-Fortunately, supply chain technologies have demonstrated their ability to greatly accelerate the elimination of waste of excess costs.
+Fortunately, supply chain technologies have demonstrated their ability to accelerate the elimination of waste of excess costs greatly.
 With the right technology in place, manufacturers can get ahead of the competition in a tight economic landscape.

-Before production begins, organizations should make sure the product is designed for manufacturing.
-Take into account constraints and what kind of cost, time, and quality will need to be put into the system.
-With new software tools, product design and production can be more easily tied together by arming businesses with information to test every phase of the project.
+Before production begins, organizations should ensure the product is designed for manufacturing.
+They should consider constraints and what kind of cost, time, and quality will need to be put into the system.
+New software tools can help tie product design and production together by arming businesses with information to test every phase of the project.

-Smart executives will look at collected data from this software and use it to proactively avoid waste.
+Smart executives will analyze the data collected by this software and use it to avoid waste proactively.
 This is essential to creating a lean production supply chain.

-Better technology will likely also mean automation, which should increase flexibility and allow for shorter production times.
-Technology can also play a critical role in avoiding downtime on the production line.
+Better technology will likely also mean automation, increasing flexibility and allowing for shorter production times.
+Technology can also be critical in avoiding downtime on the production line.

 Manufacturer’s Guide: Essentials of 24/7 Inventory Visibility